 Many groups have given of their time, resources and efforts to help build and manage the trail.
 Some of these include:

-The primary trail contractor is the Texas Conservation Corps who employ young people, many of them giving their time and effort for public service through the national Americorps program .
+The Texas Conservation Corps primarily is responsible for construction on the section of trail at the 290 trailhead traveling into Gaines Creek.
+The Texas Conservation Corps employs young people, many of them giving their time and effort for public service through the national Americorps program .
 These corps members are led by an experienced group of leaders who are highly experienced in building trails statewide.
 Through this experience, many of these young people will go on to future green careers in conservation, parks and trail building.
 Association with the Texas Conservation Corps allows Hill Country Conservancy to “pay it forward” to future generations of leaders in conservation.